Casino PILOT scheduled for Senate budget committee hearing Monday

 The new rules started Wednesday.

+ATLANTIC CITY — The city will benefit financially if a bill passes to amend casino payments …

-The bill, S4007, is sponsored by state Senate President Stephen Sweeney, D-Gloucester, Cumberland, Salem.
+The bill, S4007, is sponsored by state Senate President Stephen Sweeney, D-Salem, Gloucester, Cumberland.

 It was introduced June 28 and passed out of the Senate Community and Urban Affairs committee last month, but several members and Chairman Sen. Troy Singleton, D-Burlington, said much more information on the bill's details was needed before they could vote for its final passage on the Senate floor.